-Realizing that this is a bigger can of worms than I’ve expected, I immediately fixed the slides in my Choose the Optimal VPN Service webinar, which now includes the security models for GRE, VTI and DMVPN-based VPN services (you can still register for the May 12th event).
+Realizing that this is a bigger can of worms than I’ve expected, I immediately fixed the slides in my Choose the Optimal VPN Service webinar, which now includes the security models for GRE, VTI and DMVPN-based VPN services.

 Until I have time to develop and publish comprehensive (and tested) configurations, use these rules to develop your zone-to-self policies:

 - You have to use access lists to classify traffic being sent or received by the router (you need access lists anyway, as the match protocol command cannot match ESP, GRE or OSPF).

 - You have to define two zone-pairs: self-to-zone and zone-to-self.